lucasvincere/lucasvincere/README.md

 </div>

 > [!NOTE]
-> Great Knowledge in a lot of resources and areas, this was achieved because of the needed i had in projects where i need more knowledge, and suddenly i just learned too much xd...
+> I have extensive knowledge in various areas and resources, acquired out of necessity in projects where I had to learn almost everything to complete them 💪.
 #